pflab-ut/mcube/README.md

 $ make testconfig
 ```

-After test configuration, send results of test configuration to your e-mail.
+After configuration test, send the results to your e-mail.

 ## License